 Hearing well helps us to learn how to speak, to understand, to communicate with others and to enjoy listening to sounds that we like to hear such as music and birds singing.

-Not being able to hear sounds at all, or having difficulty hearing most sounds is called deafness.
+Not being able to hear sounds at all, or having difficulty hearing some or most sounds is called hearing impairment or hearing loss.

 It is hard for people who do not have hearing problems to understand what it is like for those people who do have problems.